grzelkowski/quick-ajax-post-loader/readme.txt

 `wp-content/themes/your-active-theme/quick-ajax-post-loader/templates/loader-icon/`.
 Use your own HTML, CSS, or animations to design a unique loading indicator.

 == Changelog ==

+= 1.3.10 - 2025-02-06 =
+- Added a new template: "Full Background Image Post Template" for enhanced post display.
+- Improved CSS compatibility by adding missing vendor prefixes (-webkit-box-pack, -ms-flex-pack, justify-content, etc.).
+- Refined CSS handling in the AJAX container, ensuring styles apply correctly when the "Apply Quick AJAX CSS Style" option is enabled.
+This improves theme compatibility and layout consistency.
+- Optimized and cleaned up CSS styles for better responsiveness across different themes.
+- General code improvements and performance optimizations for smoother execution.

 = 1.3.9 - 2025-01-19 =
 - Added support for loading the initial set of posts via AJAX on page load, improving compatibility with caching systems and ensuring fresh content display.